sourcebot-dev/sourcebot/README.md

 ## Disabling Telemetry

 By default, Sourcebot collects anonymous usage data using [PostHog](https://posthog.com/).
+We [sanatize all events](https://github.com/TaqlaAI/sourcebot/blob/main/src/app/posthogProvider.tsx) to ensure that no information about your code base leaves your machine.
+We don't include any information about your codebase in [any of the events we send](https://github.com/search?q=repo%3ATaqlaAI%2Fsourcebot++captureEvent&type=code).
+We send these events purely to track how many people our using Sourcebot and to ensure its health through query metadata (ex. search time, crashes, etc).

 You can disable this by setting the environment variable `SOURCEBOT_TELEMETRY_DISABLED` to `1` in the docker run command:
 ```sh
 docker run -e SOURCEBOT_TELEMETRY_DISABLED=1 ...stuff... ghcr.io/taqlaai/sourcebot:main
 ```